bfeitknecht/vault/sem4/CN/CN.md

 This table shows a list of networking acronyms used in this course, what they stand for, and a brief explanation.

-Note that we do *not* expect you to be able to expand each of these abbreviations.
-You should however understand and be able to explain and apply the corresponding concepts.

 ![[abbreviations]]